xrd/oreilly-snippets/README.md

 #### Flattening Identation

 You can specify `flatten=true` and oreilly-snippets will flatten out indentation.
-For example, if you are including a snippet python content of python content, you might not want to keep the indentation level as it is in the file, but display the content "flattened" to the smallest indentation level.
+For example, if you are including a snippet of python content, you might not want to keep the indentation level as it is in the file, but display the content "flattened" to the smallest indentation level.

 For example, imagine this content: